Rodrigo Manga

-He began his political journey in 2012 when he was elected as a city councillor, being re-elected in 2016 with the highest vote count in the city's history at the time.
-In 2020, he won the mayoral election in the second round and was later re-elected, becoming the most-voted mayor in the city's history.
+Manga began his political career in 2012, when he was elected to the Sorocaba City Council.
+He was re-elected in 2016 with the highest vote total in the city's history at the time.
+In 2020, he won the mayoral election in the second round and was re-elected in 2024, becoming the most-voted mayor in the city's history.